Home Warranty Maintenance Requirements: What You Must Do

 5. Follow manufacturer guidelines, not just general advice.
 Your warranty contract typically references the manufacturer's recommendations by name.

-6. Take photos during maintenance.
-A timestamped photo of a clean HVAC coil or a freshly flushed water heater is powerful evidence.
+6. Take timestamped photos during maintenance.
+A dated photo of a clean HVAC coil or freshly flushed water heater is powerful evidence.

-7. Ask technicians to note the condition of the system in their invoice — phrases like "system in good working order" provide strong documentation.
+7. Ask technicians to note the system condition on their invoice.
+Phrases like "system in good working order" provide strong documentation.

-Learn more about how home warranty claims work so you're never caught off guard when it's time to file.
+Learn more about how a home warranty works so you're never caught off guard when it's time to file a home warranty claim.
 And if you want to know whether a home inspection before signing your warranty could protect you further, see our guide on home warranty inspection requirements.

 Compare Home Warranty Options in Ohio